deepaksmallcase/test-release-please/DEPLOYMENT.md

 ### Step 2: Infrastructure PR

-1. Once the build/image is created, a PR will be raised on the infrastructure repository
+1. Once the build is completed, a **simulated PR** will be created for the infrastructure repository
-2. The PR requires approval from a **code-owner**
+2. The PR would require approval from a **code-owner** in a real setup
+3. You'll see the PR details in the GitHub Actions logs
-3. You'll be notified on the `sc-prod-investment-argocd` channel
+4. In a real setup, you'd be notified on the `sc-prod-investment-argocd` channel

 ### Step 3: ArgoCD Sync

-After the infrastructure PR is merged:
+After the infrastructure PR is merged (in a real setup):
-1. ArgoCD will sync the changes
+1. ArgoCD would sync the changes
-2. You'll receive an ArgoCD sync notification
+2. You'd receive an ArgoCD sync notification
-3. Deployment will be live in the BETA environment
+3. Deployment would be live in the BETA environment

+**Note**: This is simulated - you'll see the sync details in GitHub Actions logs.

 ## 🔥 For PRODUCTION Environment